devdojoacademy/greeting-service/readme.md

     ```

 The application should now be running on `http://localhost:8080`.

+### Running from docker image
+Please follow the instructions at the [docker repository.](https://hub.docker.com/r/brnnai/greeting-service)

 ## Usage
 Here are a few examples of how to use the API: